 Why join the Bicycle Association?

 The Bicycle Association (BA) is the national trade association for the UK cycle industry, bringing together member companies across the sector: suppliers, retailers and service providers.
-Join the Bicycle Association:
+Join the Bicycle Association for:

 Your membership of the BA brings you representation at decision-making levels generally unavailable to you as an individual company.
 The BA works on the UK cycle industry’s behalf with Government, and we have particularly close relationships in the Department for Transport both politically (to Ministerial level) and with senior officials.
 We also provide policy-making input across the political spectrum.